wfjm/w11/doc/w11a_tb_guide.md

 - [Available system test benches](#user-content-list-tb-sys)

 ### General Notes
-- Ghdl is used for all behavioral simulations
+- GHDL is used for all behavioral simulations
 - Optionally Vivado xsim can be used
-- For post synthesis or post implementation functionnal simulations either Ghdl or Vivado xsim can be used.
+- For post-synthesis or post-implementation functional simulations either GHDL or Vivado xsim can be used.
-- For timing simulations only Vivado xsim can be used.
+- For timing simulations, only Vivado xsim can be used.
 - ISE isim is also available, but considered legacy support

 ### <a id="env">Tests bench environment</a>

 All test benches have the same simple structure:

 - the test benches are 'self-checking'.
-For unit tests a stimulus process reads test patterns as well as the expected responses from a stimulus file
+For unit tests, a stimulus process reads test patterns as well as the expected responses from a stimulus file

 - the responses are checked in very simple cases by the stimulus process, in general by a monitoring process

 - the test bench produces a comprehensive log file.
-For each checked response the line contains the word "CHECK" and either an "OK" or a "FAIL", in the later case in general with an indication of whats wrong.
+For each checked response, the line contains the word "CHECK" and either an "OK" or a "FAIL", in the latter case in general with an indication of what's wrong.
-  Other unexpected behaviour, like timeouts, will also result in a line containing the word "FAIL".
+  Other unexpected behavior, like timeouts, will also result in a line containing the word "FAIL".

 - at the end a line with the word "DONE" is printed.